Come One, Come All: Making Your Tours More Accessible

 - There are 1 billion people with disabilities worldwide according to the U.N. — and as we mentioned in the previous section, this is one just segment of people with accessibility needs.

 - There is an aging population that wants to travel, and they will be looking for tours that can accommodate their needs.

 - When your tours are not accessible, you’re not just losing out on one person’s booking.
-People tend to travel in groups, whether it’s family or friends, and if one of them can’t participate in your tour or activity, you’ll likely lose the entire group’s booking.
+People tend to travel in groups, whether it’s with family or friends, and if one group member cannot participate in your tour or activity, you’ll likely lose the entire group’s booking.